-One o'clock Gun
+One o'Clock Gun

 Ships in the Firth of Forth once set their maritime clocks by the One o’Clock Gun.
-The firing of the gun dates back to 1861, when businessman John Hewitt brought the idea to Edinburgh from Paris.
+The firing of the gun dates back to 1861, when businessman John Hewat brought the idea to Edinburgh from Paris.

 The gun is still fired every day at 1pm, except on Sundays, Good Friday and Christmas Day.
 Crowds gather to enjoy the spectacle – and the sound often surprises people on Princes Street below.